 - Use a combination of the above

-If you’re considering taking a pension lump sum, it’s worth understanding how they work, what the rules are and whether it’s in your best interest to do so.
-We’ve answered some of the questions we get asked most frequently below, but if you have any other questions, please get in touch and we’ll be happy to help.
+If you’re considering taking a pension lump sum, it’s worth understanding how they work, the rules, and whether it’s in your best interest.
+We’ve answered some of the questions we get asked most frequently below, but please get in touch if you have any other questions, and we’ll be happy to help.

 What is a Pension Lump Sum?